Sean-Soklin/Face-ID-Attendance-system/README.md

 Where to install these libraries:

+We can install python on the official python website.
+- opencv-python: can be installed directly through your terminal with pip.
+  prompt: 'pip install opencv-python' for windows and 'pip3 install opencv-python' for macos.
-We can install python on the official python website. opencv-python can be installed directly through your terminal with pip.
-For macos we can use pip3.
+- face recognition: can be installed directly through your terminal with pip.
-For face recognition you can still use pip or pip3 to install it directly.
+  prompt: 'pip install face_recognition' for windows and 'pip3 install face_recognition' for macos.
-In case you use python version 3.12, you have to download C++ compiler on your vscode first then we can simply ask pip to install dlib.
+- dlib: in case you are using python version (3.12) you need to install C++ compiler in your vs code first then you can prompt pip to install dlib.
-For numpy you can directly download it with pip or pip3.
+  prompt: 'pip install dlib' for windows.
+If it doesn't work you can prompt it to install cmake first: 'pip install cmake'.
+  For macos you have to command terminal to install Apple's command-line developer tools first 'xcode-select --install'.
+Then you need a tool called homebrew to easily grab compiler tool.
+To do that you use this bash: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)". once your homebrew is ready you can command: 'brew install cmake'.
+Once it's ready you can now download dlib with pip: 'pip3 install dlib'.
+- numpy: can be installed directly through your terminal with pip.
+- prompt: 'pip install numpy' for windows and 'pip3 install numpy' for macos.

 How to Run: Clear, step-by-step instructions on how to execute your code.